top of page

 • 3 min read

 Sample size re-estimation (SSR) is often performed in clinical trials to address uncertainty in design-stage assumptions (e.g., effect size).
-Unblinded SSR is straightforward but often subject to regulatory scrutiny.
-Blinded SSR is generally more acceptable to regulators, but it typically requires information about nuisance parameters, such as the variance for continuous outcomes.
-In this series, I will exam the statistical and practical challenges of blinded SSR to enhance understanding of its limitations.
+Unblinded SSR is straightforward but frequently subject to regulatory scrutiny.
+Blinded SSR is generally more acceptable to regulators, but it typically focuses on

 Consider a parallel study with two equally sized groups (treatment and control) and a continuous endpoint.
 Suppose the data in the two groups follow normal distributions with means µ₁ and µ₂ and a common variance σ², i.e., 𝑁 (µ₁, σ²) for the treatment group and 𝑁 (µ₂, σ²) for the control group.
 The combined data from both groups can then be viewed as a random sample from a two-component Gaussian mixture model with a known mixture proportion.
 Specifically, let 𝑋 be an observation from the combined data then